 Even still there was only silence from the makeshift Merolate fort, so at a gesture from Andil horns were sounded again, and a great call went up from the whole host as bows were strung, arrows fitted to strings, and swords and spears readied.
 Then, at no organized signal, the massed horsemen charged at the fort, jostling for position on the trail that led towards the opening, where they could see guards with spears waiting behind hastily thrown up trenches and spikes.
 It was wide enough for only two horses abreast, so the others either bunched up behind or split off to the sides, shooting arrows up over the stockade as they rode around to come back to the front.
 Andil was forced to watch from the back, his fingers twitching again for the bow he had set down when he became a Wiser.

-It seemed nigh on a whole day had passed when the riders disengaged suddenly and reformed their circle around the fort, frustration and anger and dismay on their features, but in truth it was not yet noon.
+It seemed nigh on a whole day had passed when the riders disengaged and reformed their circle around the fort, frustration and anger and dismay on their features, but in truth it was not yet noon.
 So far, the makeshift gate had held them out; they were not a people accustomed to fighting in this way, preferring the open field and the grand charge.
 Rarely was a force massed more than two rows deep, and it was far more common to have no formations at all in conflicts between tribes and families.
-While they held their perimeter, they could see the Merolate Guardsmen at the gate tending their wounded and clearing the corpses from the trenches, so that the way was again a path of bristling threat.
+While they held their perimeter, they could see the Merolate Guardsmen at the gate tending their wounded and clearing the corpses from the trenches, so that the way was again a path of bristling threat, now stained and soaked with the People’s blood.

 “More valiant than I expected are these city-dwellers,” one chieftain remarked, looking upon the smoke that had begun curling from the center of the fort.
 “There surely cannot be more than three score of them, and yet with their wooden walls they hold off this vast force we have assembled.”